Articles

 No internet access.

-Don’t know when their next meal will be.
+No idea when the next meal will be.

-“Disasters show us the fault lines in our infrastructure and society like nothing else can,” says EHF CEO Ann Barnes, MD, MPH.
+“Disasters show us the fault lines in our infrastructure and society like nothing else can,” says Dr. Ann Barnes, EHF’s president and CEO.
 “We’re getting a glimpse.
 It’s hard, but we know we’ll come out on the other side with power and resources.
 Many of our neighbors don’t have the luxury of anticipating that within the next week they’ll be back to where they were.”

 And these realities of daily life have a direct impact on a person’s health and well being.
-That was part of the discussion in EHF’s all-staff meeting this week focused on moving ahead as we all recovered from the hurricane in many different ways.
+That was part of the discussion in EHF’s all-staff meeting that was focused on moving ahead as we all recovered from the hurricane in many different ways.

 “I think this highlights the importance of infrastructure and live environment on health,” said Willie Bennett, an EHF senior congregational engagement officer.
 “We had people die because they didn’t have access to equipment and meds because people couldn’t get to them.
 We saw what’s happened with trees being overgrown and coming down.
 This is the reality for the folks in our neighborhoods.
 You don’t get to always choose what you want to eat.
 You don’t necessarily have computer access.
 That is the reality for many, many folks in our community.
 So we’re getting to live a day in the life of those folks.”